 Associate Editor (January 2019 – December 2021, Declined co-editorship in 2021) Sage journal Communication & the Public

 Member of Chinese Internet Research Conference (CIRC) Secretariat (2015 May – Present).
 CIRC is an annual international conference focused on the Chinese Internet.
-Started at USC, this conference has been hosted by various institutions including UC-Berkeley, MSU, NIT, Texas A&M, University of Hong Kong, University of Pennsylvania, Peking University, Georgetown, Oxford, Hong Kong Polytechnic, University of Alberta, and Leiden University (Archive)
+Started at USC, this conference has been hosted by various institutions including UC-Berkeley, MSU, NIT, Texas A&M, University of Hong Kong, University of Pennsylvania, Peking University, Georgetown, Oxford, Hong Kong Polytechnic, University of Alberta, Leiden University, RMIT University (Australia), Hong Kong Baptist University, and Chiang Mai (Thailand) (Archive)

 Chair of Faculty Advisory Council, Confucius Institute (August 2017 – May 2020) Provides faculty leadership in advising the Confucius Institute at UNC Charlotte

 Confucius Institute Project Coordinator (May 2016 – May 2017) Led campus effort to establish a Confucius Institute at UNC Charlotte

 College Diversity Coordinator (2013 July – May 2014 and July 2015 – 2016 July) Led college efforts in addressing diversity-related issues, College of Liberal Arts & Sciences, UNC Charlotte

 Associate Professor (2013 April – 2020 May) Department of Communication Studies, UNC Charlotte